-Jane Austen - life and times
+Jane Austen - Life and times on the South Downs

-- Visit Jane Austen’s house at Chawton
+- Visit Jane Austen’s cottage in Chawton

 - Tour the city of Winchester

 - Explore Chawton House - once home to Jane's brother